-- ◆ The EB (p13) establishes and maintains a CDM registry to ensure the accurate accounting of the issuance, holding, transfer and acquisition of CERs by non-Annex I Parties.
+The EB (p13) establishes and maintains a CDM registry to ensure the accurate accounting of the issuance, holding, transfer and acquisition of CERs by non-Annex I Parties.
 [CP/2001/13/Ad2, p47 para1-2]

-- The EB identifies a registry administrator to maintain the registry under its authority

-- The CDM registry is in the form of a standardized electronic database, which enables the accurate, transparent and efficient exchange of data between national registries, the CDM registry and the international transaction log.

-- ◆ The CDM registry will have the following accounts.
+- The EB identifies a registry administrator to maintain the registry under its authority - The CDM registry is in the form of a standardized electronic database, which enables the accurate, transparent and efficient exchange of data between national registries, the CDM registry and the international transaction log. - The CDM registry will have the following accounts.
 [CP/2001/13/Ad2, p47 para3] [CP/2003/2/Ad1, p7 para26(b)] [CP/2003/6/Ad2, p31 para3]

-- (1) A pending

-account for the

-EB,

-into which CERs

-are issued before

-being transferred to

-other accounts.

-- (2) Holding accounts for non-Annex I Party of hosting a CDM project activity or requesting an account.

-- (3) Temporary accounts for

-Annex I Parties, and project

-participants from such Parties,

-until national registries for such

-Parties and entities are

-operational, for the purposes of

-receiving CERs.

-- (4) Cancellation account for excess CERs, to cancel KP units equal to excess CERs issued, as determined by the EB. (p14) - (5) Cancellation account for tCERs and ICERs, that have expired in a holding account of the CDM registry, and ICERs that have become ineligible. - (6) Account for the share of proceeds, to hold and transfer CERs corresponding to the share of proceeds. (p34) - ♦ Accounts described in (2)(3)(4)(6) above may have multiple accounts. - Each account will have a unique account number comprising a Party/organization identifier and a number unique to that account.
-[CP/2001/13/Ad2, p47 para5] - ♦ KP units transferred to a cancellation account may not be further transferred or used for the purpose of demonstrating the compliance of a Party with its commitment. - ◆ Each CER has a unique serial number (p62) and be held in only one account in one registry at a given time.
+(1) A pending account for the EB, into which CERs are issued before being transferred to other accounts.
+(2) Holding accounts for non-Annex I Party of hosting a CDM project activity or requesting an account. for non-Annex IAnnexPartyparticiof hosting a CDMuntil naproject activity orPartiesrequesting anoperati (4) Cancellation account for excess CERs, to cancel KP units equal to excess CER issued, as determined by the EB. (p14) tCERs and ICER that have expired holding account of t s , I in a of the d ICERs (6) Account for the share of proceeds, to hold and transfer CERs corresponding to the share of proceeds. (p34)

+• Accounts described in (2)(3)(4)(6) above may have multiple accounts.

+- Each account will have a unique account number comprising a Party/organization identifier and a number unique to that account.
+[CP/2001/13/Ad2, p47 para5] - KP units transferred to a cancellation account may not be further transferred or used for the purpose of demonstrating the compliance of a Party with its commitment. - Each CER has a unique serial number (p62) and be held in only one account in one registry at a given time.
 [CP/2001/13/Ad2, p47 para4]